 Over time, the brain demands increasing amounts of this substance, and those struggling with the condition may soon find they must prioritize their drug or alcohol use above all else.

 In this blog post, we will explore the neurobiological transformations that result from drug addiction and alcoholism, shedding light on the complex nature of these disorders and their effect on the brain.

 Addiction and the Brain

-Understanding how drug and alcohol addiction works is easy if you know a little bit about how the brain responds to pleasure.
-Here’s what you need to know:
+Understanding how drug and alcohol addiction works is easy if you know a little about how the brain responds to pleasure.

-Why are Some Drugs More Addictive than Others?
+Why Are Some Substances More Addictive Than Others?

-- How quickly the drug promotes dopamine release
+- How quickly the drug promotes a dopamine release

-- How reliably the drug causes the release of dopamine
+- How reliably the drug causes a dopamine release

 *Note: While MDMA is less addictive than other drugs, it is still possible to develop an addiction.

 Does Drinking Alcohol Kill Brain Cells?

 Alcohol is a neurotoxin, which means it can directly damage neurons and other cells in the brain.